ritschmaster/snailcrypt-cli/README.md

 ## What is the license of snailcrypt-cli?

-snailcrypt-cli is licensed under the MIT license.
-Please see the included LICENSE.txt file for more information.
+snailcrypt-cli is licensed under the GPLv2.
+Please see the included LICENSE file for more information.